 Adjust Brix to 5° (with sterile grape concentrate or corn sugar to sweeten; sterile water to dilute).

-Add 20 grams of Go Ferm Protect Evolution in 400 mL of water at 110°F.
+Add 20 grams of Go Ferm Protect Evolution in 400 mL of water at 110°F. Note that this is a high usage rate.

 Cool solution to 104°F and add 15 grams of Uvaferm 43 Restart.